awangui/awangui/README.md

 ### Hi there 👋
 👩‍🔧 I'm Anita Wangui a front-end web developer and upcoming data analyst

-🌱 I’m currently learning Pandas and SQL
+🌱 I’m currently learning Pandas and React

 👯 I’m looking to collaborate on interesting web based projects or any data related projects